2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Doctors use a system developed by the American College of Radiology (ACR) called Breast Imaging Reporting and Data System (BI-RADS) to interpret and report standardized mammogram findings.
 It is subjective in nature, so doctors are increasingly using automated software to assist in the classification process.
 BI-RADS classifies dense breasts into four categories:

 Category A is for breasts composed entirely or almost entirely of fatty breast tissue.
-The mammogram from this breast will appear mostly dark gray or black and may have small amounts of dense tissue that appear light gray or white.
+The mammogram from this breast will appear mostly dark gray or black and may have small amounts of dense breast tissue that appear light gray or white.
 About 10 percent of women fall into this category.

-Category B is defined by scattered areas of dense tissue.
+Category B is defined by scattered areas of dense breast tissue.
 A Category B mammogram will have both light and dark gray or black areas.
 Tumors can be obscured in areas of the breast that appear dense.
 About 40 percent of women fall into category B.

 Category C is comprised of heterogeneously dense breasts.
 On a mammogram, these breasts will appear mostly light gray or white.
 About 40 percent of women fall into this category.